Tom Hanks released from Qld hospital

-Actor Tom Hanks has reportedly been released from a Gold Coast hospital after being quarantined with coronavirus.
+Actor Tom Hanks and his wife Rita Wilson have been discharged from a Gold Coast hospital but remain in self-isolation as they recover from coronavirus.

-His wife Rita Wilson remains in isolation after also testing positive to the virus last week.
+Their son Chet Hanks posted a video message on Instagram about his parents being released from hospital after they tested positive to COVID-19 last week.

+He said their health had improved and people needed to stay calm

 Singer-songwriter Wilson recently performed in Brisbane and Sydney.

-Nine Network entertainment editor Richard Wilkins has since also tested positive for the virus, saying he met Wilson twice in the week leading up to her diagnosis.

-Hanks issued a statement last Thursday saying he and his wife went to hospital after feeling run down.
+Hanks issued a statement last Thursday saying he and Wilson went to hospital after feeling run down.

 He said they would comply with all Australian health restrictions relating to the virus.